Brittany vs Brussels Griffon: Complete Comparison (2026)

 Health and Lifespan Comparison

 Brittany has a typical lifespan of 12-14 years, while Brussels Griffon lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Brittany is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Brittany is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
 Brussels Griffon faces its own health challenges including Respiratory Issues, Eye Conditions, Other Concerns.
 Brittany has 2 documented predispositions compared to 3 for Brussels Griffon, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health